Before we get into how to smoke a brisket, let's buy one. For tender, juicy, flavorful brisket, choose one that's untrimmed.

 At this point, it can be finished off in the smoker, or put it into an oven set at 220 degrees.
 (Some may call this cheating, but after it's wrapped in foil, it really doesn't matter.)

-When the brisket reaches an internal temperature of 190-200 degrees, it should be fork tender and ready to eat.
+internal temperature of 190-200 degrees, it should be fork tender and ready to eat.
 Take it from the smoker (or oven) and let it rest for at least 30 minutes to let the juices redistribute throughout the meat.

 Mix up some